 A “cohort study” is a one that examines environmental factors, which includes lifestyle (eating habits, alcohol consumption, smoking, etc.), for many individuals.
 A cohort study tracks these factors over a long period of time so it can examine associations between those factors and illness.

-Tohoku Medical Megabank project will establish two cohorts, a cohort of local residents and a three-generation cohort.
-Iwate Tohoku Medical Megabank project seeks to establish the largest genomic cohort in Japan with 150,000 residents of both Iwate and Miyagi Prefectures.
+Tohoku Medical Megabank project established two cohorts, a cohort of local residents and a three-generation cohort.
+Iwate Tohoku Medical Megabank project built the largest genomic cohort in Japan with 150,000 residents of both Iwate and Miyagi Prefectures.

 What is the purpose of a cohort study of local residents?

 A cohort study of local residents tracks the health of individual residents over several years and examines the impact of stress from this unprecedented disaster [the Great East Japan Earthquake and Tsunami of March 2011] on health.
 It also studies types of people who are more susceptible to certain diseases under certain conditions.
 A cohort study of local residents combines surveys of lifestyle and diet with genotyping of blood or urine samples to examine the association between these attributes and illness.
 Thus, a cohort study of local residents seeks to accurately diagnose illness, predict diseases one would be more susceptible to in the future, and to develop treatments.